ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 * Run a bash shell inside the running ``ckan`` image, download and install extension.
 * Edit ``ckan.ini``
 * Restart ``ckan`` service, read logs.

+.. todo:: How to use git from inside the container, ssh keys, write access.

+For maintainers, the process is not fully documented yet.

+.. todo:: How to automate adding extensions.
+  Script installation steps, possibly use ckanext-envvars to programmatically configure .ini.

 a.
 Download and install extension inside ``ckan`` image